-The Ariadne Labs BetterBirth team launched a landmark report with research findings, frontline insights, and global recommendations for improving maternal-newborn care at Women Deliver, the world’s largest conference on gender equality and the health, rights, and well-being of girls and women.
+The Ariadne Labs BetterBirth team launched a landmark report with research findings, frontline insights, and global recommendations for improving maternal-newborn care at the 2019 Women Deliver Conference, the world’s largest conference on gender equality and the health, rights, and well-being of girls and women.

 The timing of the release of the 80-page BetterBirth Report at the Vancouver conference could not be more fitting; the conference is intended to serve as a catalyst for advocates working to achieve a more gender equal world, and the study aims to offer a path to high-quality, person-centered childbirth care around the globe.

 The theme of the 2019 conference – Power, Progress, Change – resonates with the BetterBirth message that “change is possible.”
 The results of the BetterBirth study in India, on which the report is based, demonstrate that it is possible to improve quality of care for women and newborns, even when resources are limited.